 38. What are the two types of reservoir cannulas?

 It is surgically placed in the trachea through the neck by a physician.

-41. What are two acute conditions for which Hyperbaric Oxygen would be administered by the Respiratory Therapist?
+41. What are two acute conditions for which hyperbaric oxygen would be administered by a respiratory therapist?

 42. What bedside findings would lead to the necessity of oxygen therapy?